keboola/connection-docs/templates/repository/repository.md

 - We will then prepare tables containing organizations and users, and use them to create the output tables.

-- The data will be written into a Google BigQuery database via the BigQuery destination component (writer).
+- The data will be written into a Google BigQuery database, Snowflake database or Google sheet via destination component (writer).

 - Finally, you will schedule and run the entire flow (i.e., the sequence of all the prepared, above mentioned steps, in the correct order).
-The GitHub source component, all data manipulations, and the BigQuery destination component, will be processed.
+The GitHub source component, all data manipulations, and the data destination component, will be processed.

 ## Entity Relationship Diagram
 An entity-relationship diagram is a specialized graphic that illustrates the relationships between entities in a data destination.